 If you’d like keto chocolate truffles to have perfect straight edges, and to look exactly as the original Royce’ nama Champagne chocolates, you can make your own mold with strips of cardboard.

 Start by cutting cardboard strips into a square, 11.5 cm on the side, and about 3 cm tall.
-Securely tape the corners.
+Tape the corners.
 Use a larger piece of wax paper to make the bottom of the mold, and fold it neatly over the cardboard walls, securing with clips.
 Now, you have a perfect square shape about the same size as the Royce’ nama chocolate box!

 If you are feeling extra romantic, you can make these keto Champagne truffles in these heart shaped chocolate molds.
-Another advantage to use the silicone molds is that you won’t need to cut the chocolate later (which is the most annoying and time consuming part of this recipe).
+Another advantage to use the silicone molds is that you won’t need to cut the chocolate later (which is the most time consuming part of this recipe).

 The Champagne (which can also be any sparkling wine or prosecco that you like) taste is very subtle to be noticed in the chocolate truffles if just added as-is – you’d definitely not feel the taste of a tablespoon of Champagne mixed into the chocolate ganache!
-And, we can’t add any more than that, as we need to keep the water content in the ganache as low as possible.
+And you can’t add any more than that, to keep the water content in the ganache as low as possible.

-It might feel like it’s gonna take a long time when you start – if you think at about how long it would take to reduce a similar amount of water – but it’s actually pretty fast.
+It might feel like it’s gonna take a long time when you start, but it’s actually pretty fast.
 Just keep an eye on it.
 There will be A LOT of vapor coming out of your pan, and your whole house will smell like Champagne – big time!

 Drop the chopped chocolate on top of the hot heavy cream and Champagne mix.
 Press down onto the chocolate with a spatula, to submerge into the hot cream, and let it melt for a minute or so (2).